Java Exceptions and Assertions

 Observe the display message in the output window of the IDE.
 (Figure-2.72 below)

 Exception in thread "main" ignoringruntimexception.MyException: From someMethod2() at ignoringruntimexception.Main.someMethod2(Main.java:13) at ignoringruntimexception.Main.someMethod(Main.java:19) at ignoringruntimexception.Main.main(Main.java:23)Java Result: 1Figure-2.72: Catching an exceptionSolution: This step is provided as a ready-to-open-and-run NetBeans project as part of hands-on lab zip file.
-You can find it as /javaexceptions/samples/IgnoringRuntimeException2.
-You can just open it and run it. return to top of the exercise
+You can find it as

 (2.8) Rethrow different exception